 See, one advantage of Army daily life versus civilian life is the community that forms around your everyday life.
 It might surprise you to learn just how supportive, united and extensive Army families and communities are.
-Military life encourages families to support one another, and one of the most valuable assets a family can have when adjusting to change is the network of families who have undergone exactly the same thing.
+Military life encourages families to support one another, and one of the most valuable assets a family can have when adjusting to change is the network of families that have undergone exactly the same thing.
 In fact, friends are easy to make in the military community, and an experienced family member, who was once new just like you, is always available to show you the ropes if you need assistance with your daily life in the Army.

-Your family though, doesn't always have members with just two legs though, so the Army also has a pet-housing policy.
-In short, you can probably keep Fido or Mittens, but only if you live off Post.
+Your family though, doesn't always have members with just two legs, though, so the Army also has a pet-housing policy.
+In short, you probably can keep Fido or Mittens, but only if you live off post.
 Army regulations state that while pets outside of goldfish or small rodents aren't allowed in the barracks, soldiers who live in off-base housing can have whatever pets their leases permit.
 However, keep in mind that there is no guarantee that a new recruit will be allowed to live off base upon first enlisting.

-Pay and Allowances
+Pay and allowances

 A soldier is entitled to a wide assortment of pay and allowances, depending upon rank and length of service.
-Beyond your standard paycheck, called Basic Pay, there are other additional forms of pay and allowance a Soldier may receive for things such as basic subsistence, housing and even clothing.
+Beyond your standard paycheck, called basic pay, there are other additional forms of pay and allowance a soldier may receive for things such as basic subsistence, housing and even clothing.

-For some people, the Army is the first time they've ever had to manage the finances of a household or even deal with a credit card.
+For some people, the Army is the first time they've ever had to manage the finances of a household or deal with a credit card.
 This might not apply to you, but believing that you can never know too much about handling your own finances, the Army Community Services Financial Readiness program offers classes and counseling on money management, credit, financial planning, insurance and consumer issues.
-These classes are designed to help Soldiers and their families become self-sufficient, reduce indebtedness and lessen the need for emergency financial aid.
+These classes are designed to help soldiers and their families become self-sufficient, reduce debt and lessen the need for emergency financial aid.

-In addition, the Army has a partnership with the Better Business Bureau to help Soldiers and families become smart consumers and resolve consumer complaints.
+In addition, the Army has a partnership with the Better Business Bureau to help soldiers and families become smart consumers and resolve consumer complaints.

 Army and Air Force Exchange Services (AAFES)

 The AAFES is the Army's retail-store system.
-In fact, it's really just a fancy way to say "shopping center," with all the kind of businesses you'll find in any strip mall or small-town square anywhere in the country.
+In fact, it's really just a fancy way to say "shopping center," with all the kinds of businesses you'll find in any strip mall or small-town square anywhere in the country.
 The main store, often called the Post Exchange or PX, is like a department store.
-Besides the main store, other AAFES facilities you might find on Post include barber and beauty shops, flower shops, gas stations, laundry and dry-cleaning stores, tailors, movie theaters and fast-food restaurants.
+Besides the main store, other AAFES facilities you might find on post include barber and beauty shops, flower shops, gas stations, laundry and dry-cleaning stores, tailors, movie theaters and fast-food restaurants.

 Being new in a community is understandably uncomfortable.
 No one knows you.
 No one knows what you can offer or what kind of skills you possess or training you've had.
 One way you can ingratiate yourself into your new Army community and home is by volunteering.

 If you're interested, the Army Volunteer Corps (AVC) is looking for people just like you to assist with programs for children, provide support and social activities for family members, or serve in hospitals, churches and recreation programs.
-The AVC is a good opportunity to learn new skills, and make contacts and new friends.
+The AVC is a good opportunity to learn new skills and make contacts and new friends.
 The possibilities are too numerous to list, but this is a place to put your special talents, gifts and skills to work.
 You could write stories, design posters, teach classes, share computer skills or work with any number of other things that will give you a chance to learn about and contribute to your Army community.